 Participants

-The study was conducted among 29 teachers, all residents of East Jerusalem, who were recruited using the convenience sampling method, having participated in an “Hebrew language and expression” course at one of the Arab colleges in Israel’s central region.
+The study was conducted among 29 teachers, all residents of East Jerusalem, who were recruited using the convenience sampling method, having participated in a “Hebrew language and expression” course at one of the Arab colleges in Israel’s central region.
 The participants teach various subjects at East Jerusalem schools, from primary school up to high school.
 Among these teachers 4% (1 teacher) was employed by the Israeli Ministry of Education, 23% (4 teachers) were employed by the Jerusalem Municipality, 14% (3 teachers) were employed by the Palestinian Authority; and 59% (11 teachers) were employed by private institutions.
 Their teaching experience ranged between 4 and 25 years.
 The overwhelming majority of respondents were women (91%).
 The average age of the participants was 31.78 (SD = 5.86).

 The participants proficiency in Hebrew was very basic, consisting of letter recognition and familiarity with a few words.
 They found it difficult to construct a simple sentence or conduct a short conversation in Hebrew.
-The contexts in which they had previously learned Hebrew were: public education institutions—schools under the supervision of the Jerusalem Municipality and the Israeli Ministry of Education, where there are few hours dedicated to Hebrew learning and the instruction is done on the most basic level; private centers/institutes in East Jerusalem, at the “first steps toward Hebrew acquisition” level; academic courses as part of the general electives curriculum at Palestinian universities and colleges; and via informal channels, as a result of work or contact with Jews in West Jerusalem.
+The contexts in which they had previously learned Hebrew were: public education institutions – schools under the supervision of the Jerusalem Municipality and the Israeli Ministry of Education, where there are few hours dedicated to Hebrew learning and the instruction is done at the most basic level; private centers/institutes in East Jerusalem, at the “first steps toward Hebrew acquisition” level; academic courses as part of the general electives curriculum at Palestinian universities and colleges; and via informal channels, as a result of work or contact with Jews in West Jerusalem.

-All of the teachers had completed their academic education at Al-Quds University.
-There is a particular problem concerning Al-Quds University graduates in that, despite the university’s relatively high standards, Israel does not recognize the certificates it grants to its graduates, and they therefore cannot integrate into the Israeli labor market (Ramon and Lehrs, 2014, p.
-23).
-The Israeli Ministry of Education only recognizes the certification of Israeli academic institutions.
-Therefore, most Al-Quds teaching degree holders undergo academic retraining at the Arab colleges in Israel so that they can work in schools under Israeli supervision.

-Tools
+Instruments

-The study used an open-ended question survey developed especially for the present research.
-The survey was composed in Arabic by Ab’d El-Rahman Mar’i and distributed at the end of the 2018–2019 school year (summer of 2019) after the teachers had completed the “Hebrew language and expression” course.
-Participants were asked to answer 10 open-ended questions (see Appendix) that encompassed key aspects of the teachers’ willingness to acquire the Hebrew language and revealed their perceptions and the factors that influenced them in their studies.
+The study used an open-ended question survey developed especially for the purposes of this study.
+The survey was composed in Arabic by Ab’d El-Rahman Mar’i and distributed at the end of the 2018–2019 school year (summer of 2019) after the teachers had completed their Hebrew course.
+Participants were asked to answer 10 open-ended questions (see Appendix) that encompassed key aspects of the teachers’ willingness to acquire the Hebrew language and revealed their perceptions and the factors that influenced their studies.

 Procedure